-The overall goal of Professor Bernhard's research is to understand the relationships among changes in environmental conditions, microbial communities, and nutrient cycling in coastal ecosystems, particularly salt marshes and estuaries.
+Anne Bernhard, Professor of Biology, was appointed Interim Associate Dean of the Faculty for a one-year term effective July 30, 2018 through June 30, 2019.
+The overall goal of Anne Bernhard's research is to understand the relationships among changes in environmental conditions, microbial communities, and nutrient cycling in coastal ecosystems, particularly salt marshes and estuaries.

 Microorganisms with diverse metabolic and environmental requirements are responsible for much of the world's energy flow and material cycling.
 The importance of understanding nutrient cycles and the microbial populations that control them has been made apparent by an increasing awareness of anthropogenically-driven changes in the earth's air, soil, and water.
 By studying interactions between microorganisms and their environment, Bernhard hopes to elucidate fundamental ecological principles that drive the organization and activity of microbial populations and their impact on ecosystem functioning.
 Her current research focus is on the ecology of microorganisms that mediate critical steps in the nitrogen cycle in estuaries and salt marshes.
 Nitrogen is key to productivity in the biosphere, and its availability is highly dependent on the activities of a diverse assemblage of microorganisms.